NickP2791/react-simple-calculator/README.md

 ## Lessons Learned

-This project was not difficult to build at first, BUT a major huddle was passing the test script by FCC which passes or fails the project.
-The test gives very little feedback as to what failed.
-As part of the learning process I had to learn to "snoop" inside the testing script to know exactly what and how things were being tested.

-1. The test uses regex to validate to the output, which I included in the code afterwards.
-2. By stepping through my code I found that my counter went in the negatives for a split second
-3. Most important lesson, USESTATE IS AN ASYNCHRONOUS HOOK UNDER THE HOOD!!!
+Most important lesson, USESTATE IS AN ASYNCHRONOUS HOOK UNDER THE HOOD!!!
+This realisation is a major eyeopener.
+Setting state in not instantaneous and many console logs were required to SEE what was going on and when.

 [Back To The Top](#simple-calculator-freecodecamp-project#4)